- Coton de Tulear Puppy Overview

 We earn a commission if you make a purchase, at no additional cost to you.

-Having an ear problem or an ear infection can be extremely uncomfortable, so it's important for dog owners to notice an issue.
-Unfortunately, many dog owners don't routinely peer into their dog's ear.
-To help protect your Coton de Tulear puppy's ear health, you must keep a check on their ears every once in a while, for instance, every week.
-By doing so, you will be able to check ear health issues such as infections and take preventative measures at the right time before these problems can develop into serious health issues.
+Having an ear problem or an ear infection is extremely uncomfortable, so it’s important for dog owners to notice any ear issues.
+Unfortunately, many dog owners don’t routinely peer into their dog’s ears.
+To protect your coton de Tulear’s ear health, keep a check on their ears every once in a while, for instance, every week.
+You are able to check for ear health issues such as infections and take preventative measures before these problems develop into serious health issues.

-Some common behaviors to look out for include your dog excessively pawing or scratching their ears, flipping or tilting their head, turning in circles, or tripping over objects.
-If your Coton de Tulear shows these behaviors, you should visit your vet and let him examine your dog.
+Common behaviors to look out for include your dog excessively pawing or scratching their ears, flipping or tilting their head, turning in circles, or tripping over objects.
+If your coton de Tulear shows these behaviors, visit your vet and let them examine your dog.

 Treatment & Care

-If your Coton de Tulear shows any signs of ear health issues, you must visit the vet immediately.
-Quick treatment is crucial to eliminate the spreading of the infection and eliminate discomfort in your Coton de Tulear puppy.
-Your vet will ask you the complete history of your Coton de Tulear puppy, so be prepared for questions like what has your dog been eating lately?
+If your coton de Tulear shows any signs of ear health issues, visit the vet immediately.
+Quick treatment is crucial to eliminate the spreading of the infection and relieve the discomfort for your coton de Tulear.
+Your vet asks you the complete history of your coton de Tulear, so be prepared for questions like What has your dog been eating lately?
 Is your dog on any medication?
 Or recent activities, such as grooming, bath, or swimming.

-Your vet may perform an ear swab to check for bacteria, yeast, or ear mites.
-However, when it comes to cleaning your Coton de Tulear's ear, excessive cleaning can also be harmful to your dog.
-Consider cleaning your dog's ears weekly or monthly.
-You might also want to be careful when taking your Coton de Tulear swimming or bathing him.
+When it comes to cleaning your coton de Tulear’s ear, excessive cleaning is harmful to your dog.
+Consider cleaning your dog’s ears monthly.
+Be careful when taking your coton de Tulear swimming or bathing them to prevent water from entering their ears.

-You should check your dog's ear weekly for any signs of odor or unusual discharge.
+Check your dog’s ears weekly for any signs of odor or unusual discharge.
 Keeping the ears clean is an essential part of ear health care.
-However, cleaning those ears can be challenging for many pet owners.
-Some dogs have naturally healthy and clean ears, while others need regular cleaning to prevent the buildup of wax and dirt in the ears, leading to infections.
-Therefore, checking your dog's ear health is something that you should do regularly, preferably monthly or as recommended by your vet.
+Cleaning the ears is challenging for many pet owners.
+Some dogs have naturally healthy and clean ears, while others need regular cleaning to prevent the buildup of wax and dirt, leading to infections.

 Ear Cleaning Solutions We Love